 Tucked away in a little corner in northwestern Extremadura and bordering Portugal lies Sierra de Gata.
 This mountainous and sparsely-populated land is one of the region’s remotest areas, studded with beautiful little villages that would make any rural tourism lover rub their hands with glee.
-This is exactly where we headed to in our recent visit to Extremadura, and the first stop in our road trip was Santibáñez el Alto.
+This is exactly where I headed to in my recent visit to Extremadura, and the first stop in my road trip was Santibáñez el Alto.

 This article is NOT sponsored.
 That means:

 •I have NOT been paid for writing it.

 •I have NOT received any other form of compensation (free products or services) in exchange.

 Santibáñez el Alto is not easily accessible.
 Located on top of a hill at 650m over sea level, it’s said to have been founded in the 9th century by a countess of French origin who was looking for a place to hide from persecution.
 Even today, local transport (bus) won’t get you far.
 There’s only one service a day, not every day, to nearby villages and Coria – a decent-size town only 40km away.
 Therefore (unless you want to do a hundred changes on a never-ending journey), it’s safe and sensible to say it can be reached by car only.

 For a town this tiny (339 people) with barely 20 streets in total, Santibáñez has an unusually high concentration of places named after fascists.
 There is a square named after dictator Franco, another square named after general Mola, and streets named after likewise fascists José Antonio (Primo de Rivera) and general Queipo de Llano.
 This goes against a law passed in 2007, which some local authorities seem to be taking a bit too long to comply with.